Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 Oktober 2024 13.31.27 UTC
+- WIB: Sabtu, 12 Oktober 2024 14.21.03 UTC
-- WITA: Sabtu, 12 Oktober 2024 14.31.27 UTC
+- WITA: Sabtu, 12 Oktober 2024 15.21.03 UTC
-- WIT: Sabtu, 12 Oktober 2024 15.31.27 UTC
+- WIT: Sabtu, 12 Oktober 2024 16.21.03 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology